Article by John Tribbia

 Top: Raw quality scores show obvious step-function jumps at deployment boundaries, the variation we can’t use.
 Bottom: Centered scores show only the within-version spread between users.
 That’s the variation that drives the analysis.

-The relationship between centered quality and engagement is highly significant for one metric and completely absent for another:
+The relationship between centered quality and engagement is highly significant for one metric and absent for another:

 - Active days per week: Strong positive relationship.
 Users whose category mix aligns with the model’s strengths are active more days per week.